 Spring Boot | Adding Robustness with Spring Retry Annotations

-These failures are often temporary — a network hiccup, a short rate-limit window, or a timeout — and can be resolved simply by trying again after a short delay.
-Rather than littering your code with manual retry loops, Spring Boot provides a powerful and declarative way to handle this: the @Retryable annotation.
+When you’re integrating with external systems — APIs, databases, or third-party services — transient failures are inevitable.
+A network hiccup, a brief rate-limit window, or a timeout is often enough to cause a failure that would have succeeded a moment later.
+Rather than littering your code with manual retry loops, Spring Boot provides a clean, declarative solution: the @Retryable annotation.

 Contents